Aljgutier/aljgutier.github.io/posts/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 ### What's the big idea with Embeddings?

 The performance gains of deep Learning, concerning forecasting, is primarily attributed to entity embeddings.
 Entity embeddings are a low-dimensional representation of the high dimensional space of categorical variables.
 Consider, for example, the following intuition.
 A common technique for representing a categorical variable is one-hot encoding.
-For the case of a movie title one-bhot encoding quickly results in a sparse representation consisting of a row with thousands of columns in width with one non-zero element representing one movie title.
+For the case of a movie title one-hot encoding quickly results in a sparse representation consisting of a row with thousands of columns in width with one non-zero element representing one movie title.

 In contrast, an entity embedding represents the relationship between movies with a low-dimension vector, such as genre.
 In this case, a movie may be represented with a vector representing genres:  western, action, drama, sci-fi, cinematography, etc. When input to a machine learning algorithm, these low dimension entity embeddings representations enable the algorithm to exploit relationships between categorical elements.